COVID-19 Saliva Testing

 Refrain from eating, drinking, tooth brushing, mouth washing, gum chewing and using tobacco for 60 minutes before submitting your sample.

-Once your arrive at the collection site, you will be asked to swipe your I-card.
-Once ID is confirmed, you will receive a labeled test tube and be directed to the sample collection area to provide a saliva sample.
-Next, you will take your sample to the check-out area where testing site staff will verify the volume of the sample is sufficient and place it in a specimen collection bag.
-The sample will go into a large collection tub and be transported to a UIUC lab.
+Once you arrive at the collection site, you will be asked to swipe your I-card and confirm your identity.
+You then will receive a labeled test tube and be directed to the sample collection area to provide a saliva sample.
+Next, you will take your sample to the check-out area where testing site staff will verify the volume of the sample is sufficient.
+The sample will go into a collection tub and be transported to a UIUC lab.

-A one-way traffic system will be used at the collection site with all staff wearing the appropriate personal protective equipment.
+All staff wear the appropriate personal protective equipment.
 Social distancing and face-covering requirements must be followed at the collection site.
 Face coverings may only be lowered to provide the sample.

 All UIS samples will be destroyed after testing per HIPAA and OSHA guidance.

-Once the lab receives the samples, results are expected in approximately 48 hours, excluding weekends and holidays.
+Once the lab receives the samples, results are expected in approximately 24 hours.
 All initial positive tests and failed tests are re-tested to ensure the validity of the result.

-If you receive inconclusive results, please retest at your earliest convenience, especially if you live, work or learn on campus.
+If you receive inconclusive results, please retest at your earliest convenience.

 The lab will automatically upload test results into Health Services’ electronic health record—Medicat—and the IDPH database.
-Test results will be shared with the individual via a patient portal secure message.
-Simply sign in with your NetID and password.
+Test results will be shared with the individual via an email with a link to a patient portal secure message.
+Simply follow the instructions to sign in with your NetID and password.

 In order to avoid a notification going to a spam or junk folder, please add the sender email@example.com to your Safe Sender list.
 Find out more information on how to add a sender to the safe senders list.

-Contact tracing will be conducted by the UIS Testing Team and the Sangamon County Department of Public Health.
-Employees and students must cooperate with contact tracing efforts, whether done by UIS Testing Team or Public Health.
+Contact tracing will be conducted by the UIS Testing Team.
+Employees and students must cooperate with contact tracing efforts.
+The UIS Testing Team will reach out to anyone in the UIS community deemed a close contact and direct them to quarantine.

 Employees can participate in this testing program during scheduled work hours without loss of pay.
-To ensure that the operating needs of the college/unit are met, employees should get approval from their supervisor before scheduling their day/time for testing.
+To ensure that the operating needs of the college/unit are met, employees should get approval from their supervisor before arranging to visit the testing site.

 If an employee receives a positive result:

-- The UIS Testing Team will reach out to an employee if they are positive soon after it gets results and tell them not to come to work.
+- The UIS Testing Team will reach out to an employee if they are positive soon after it gets results and tell them not to come to work, or to leave work if they are on campus.

 - The employee will be instructed to not to be at work even if feeling fine.
 Employees must follow all directives to isolate, including adhering to HR guidance for returning to work.

-- The employee will be directed to notify their supervisor and Human Resources.
+- The employee will be directed to notify their supervisor about their absence and Human Resources about leave options and guidance for returning to work.
 HR will reach out to the unit leader/supervisor to ensure the employee is not at work.

 Contact your direct supervisor and/or Human Resources if you believe an employee is not following COVID-19 protocols.